Documentary About Garai Makaya

 So we (his family and friends) are keen to see his legacy sustained through the making of a documentary film about his life, his passions, and the people whose lives he has touched...

-Garai was very keen on supporting charitable projects - something he did very discreetly, but with a lot of passion - and we would like to dedicate all the proceeds of the documentary film towards the charitable causes he supported in Botswana.
+Garai was very keen on supporting charitable projects - something which he did very discreetly, but with a lot of commitment - and to respect those values we will dedicate any surplus fundraising (and all the proceeds of the documentary film) towards the charitable causes which he supported in Botswana.

 As his brother (and as a long-distance cyclist) I feel compelled to use whatever skills and connections I have to contribute towards the realisation of this goal.
 So I am dedicating the toughest cycling challenge of my life towards the fundraising effort required to make this project a reality.

-I started planning this challenge on my birthday in 2017 (the date this page was set up) - just over a month after Garai passed away - and I will attempt to set this new Endurance World Record in his honour (and to raise funds for the documentary film project).
+I started planning this challenge on my birthday in 2017 (the date when this page was set up) just over a month after Garai passed away - and in June 2018 I will attempt to set this new Endurance World Record in his honour (and also to help raise funds for the documentary film project).
 Any support you can give us, big or small, will be most gratefully received.

-You can follow my endurance cycling challenge on this link and you can remain updated on this project by joining the mailing list on this link.
-For those of you who didn't get to meet Garai, but would like to know a little more about him, a good article about the last 10 years of his life as a skydiver can be read here.
+You can follow my endurance cycling World Record challenge on this link (and for those of you who didn't get to meet Garai, but would like to know a little more about him, a good article about the last 10 years of his life as a skydiver can be read here).